 Earlier this week, we spent some time creating a special Valentine for our parents.
 I wanted to do something more than a card and when I stumbled on this idea from Tons of Fun.
 I knew this would be perfect for a special gift for our preschool parents.
-Since my other preschool teacher agreed, we started right away.
 In honor of Valentine’s Day, I want to share our Long Distance Hugs with you.

 I wanted to send a poem home that explained to the parents that this was a hug from their child.
 I put my rhyming hat on and set to work.
 I wrote a simple poem that I liked…until I read what Christa (the other preschool teacher) wrote.
 Hers was simpler and cuter – again, every preschool teacher’s dream!
 She typed it up, we mounted them, and then had the children sign their names.
 Well, the fours signed their names, and for the threes, I sent it home as is.